What Is a Home Warranty? Understanding the Basics

 Home Sellers

 Sellers increasingly offer home warranties as a selling point to attract buyers and provide peace of mind during negotiations.
-A seller-paid warranty (typically $350-$600) demonstrates confidence in the home's condition and protects both parties during the transition period.
+A seller-paid warranty (typically $350 to $600) demonstrates confidence in the home's condition and protects both parties during the transition period.
 These warranties usually cover the buyer for one year after closing and have no waiting period when included in a real estate transaction.
+Recent industry surveys show about one in five home warranty holders received coverage as part of a home purchase.

 For sellers, this relatively modest investment can prevent deal-breaking inspection issues, reduce negotiation friction, and make their listing more attractive in competitive markets.
 It's essentially insurance against post-closing repair disputes that could damage the seller's reputation or lead to legal complications.